Updated June 2025

 If you have a national passport you can use, you can use this to make a UKVI account.

 If you do not have a passport or BRP the Home Office will make a UKVI account for you and notify you.
 Information on how to log into your account and access your e-Visa will be sent to you within 14 days of receiving a decision on your application.
-It’s possible this may be sent to someone on your behalf, like your legal representative.
+This will include a code beginning with KX which should be used instead of your passport number.
+You will need to go through the process as if you do have a passport and use this number.
+It’s possible this information may be sent to someone on your behalf, like your legal representative.

 Lost BRP cards

-The government is no longer providing replacement BRPs.
-If you do not already have a UKVI account and you have lost your BRP, you can use a passport and visa application reference number to set up your UKVI account.
+If you do not already have a UKVI account and you have lost your BRP, you can use a passport and visa application/UAN reference number to set up your UKVI account.
 If you do not have these then you can still set up your account, but you may need to attend a video interview with the Home Office to verify your identity.

 For people in asylum accommodation